derynL/digital-futures-challenges/scrabble-challenge-java/README.md

 > You can play a double or a triple letter.

 > You can play a double or a triple word.

+## Project Review and Roadmap

+- My main takeaways from this project:
+   - Taking a challenge I had already completed in JavaScript and making it work/ improving upon the original in Java really helped me to draw clear distinctions between the two languages, as well as improving my understanding of their operational similarities.
+   - As the tests were already written, I had to think in terms of code that would pass those tests, and why it should.
+   - The extended criteria offered a great opportunity to work on more detailed aspects of Java, such as overloading constructor methods.
+- What I would do differently if I were to do this again:
+   - I would break my score method into several smaller private helper methods in order to maintain single responsibility principles
+   - I would write my own tests in order to get a better grasp of testing frameworks for Java